emna2881/E3NG-Toolchanger/Docs/build_guide.md

 [ATTENTION] The BOM below is per ONE tool.
 Multiply the quantities by the total number of tools you plan to build.

 ![image](./Images/hotend1.png)
 We use the TZ-V6 3.0 hotend.
-Before installing the hotend, cut the PTFE tube to exactly 18mm in length and insert it.
+Before installing the hotend, cut the PTFE tube to an exact length of 18mm and insert it.
 Remove the default V6 mount attached to the TZ-V6 3.0, and secure it using four M2.5 BHCS 6mm. *(Note: The M2.5 BHCS 8mm included in the hotend kit may touch the heatsink.
 It is usable, but we strongly recommend sourcing M2.5 BHCS 6mm instead.)*
 ![image](./Images/hotend2.jpg)

 For the ECAS04 fitting, remove the bottom rubber component and use only the top plastic section.
 Double-check the magnetic polarity before inserting any magnets.
 At the front of the tool, three BHCS are used for docking/parking the tool.
 You can substitute these with SHCS, but DO NOT use FHCS.
-These three bolts should not be tightened flush; the bolt heads must protrude by at least 2mm.
+These three bolts should not be tightened all the way; the bolt heads must protrude by at least 2mm.
 We advise applying CA glue to lock them permanently.
 Please note that this section requires four 3mm height heat set inserts (not the standard 4mm), so be cautious during insertion.
 ![image](./Images/hotend3.png)